magenta/magenta/magenta/models/improv_rnn/README.md

 ## How to Use

 First, set up your [Magenta environment](/README.md).
-For now, you can only train your own Improv RNN.
+For now, you can only train your own Improv RNN, but we will be making pre-trained bundles available in the near future.

 ## Train your own

 ### Create NoteSequences

+The Improv RNN trains on [lead sheets](https://en.wikipedia.org/wiki/Lead_sheet), a musical representation containing chords and melody (and lyrics, which are ignored by the model).
+You can find lead sheets in various places on the web such as [MuseScore](https://musescore.com).
+Magenta is currently only able to read lead sheets in MusicXML format; MuseScore provides MusicXML download links, e.g. [https://musescore.com/score/2779326/download/mxl].

 Our first step will be to convert a collection of MusicXML lead sheets into NoteSequences.
 NoteSequences are [protocol buffers](https://developers.google.com/protocol-buffers/), which is a fast and efficient data format, and easier to work with than MIDI or MusicXML files.
 See [Building your Dataset](/magenta/scripts/README.md) for instructions on generating a TFRecord file of NoteSequences.
 In this example, we assume the NoteSequences were output to ```/tmp/notesequences.tfrecord```.